riscv/adm-riscv-sde/README.md

 ## GitHub Pages

-This repo is configured to deploy to GitHub Pages on every YAML release.
+This repo is configured to deploy to GitHub Pages on every push to `main` and on every YAML release.
 The Vite build sets `base` to `/riscv-sde/` when `GITHUB_PAGES=true`.

 ## YAML Release Workflow